Raviteja-01/Raviteja-01/README.md

-- 👋 Hi, I’m @Raviteja-Pegada
+- 👋 Hi, I’m @Raviteja
 - 👀 I’m interested in Coding and Pentesting.
 - 📫 How to reach me raviteja_52-twitter